apache/cordova-cli/README.md

 Commands other than `create` operate against the project directory itself, rather than the current directory - a search up the current directory's parents is made to find the project directory.
 Thus, any command (other than `create`) can be used from any subdirectory whose parent is a cordova project directory (same as git).

-## app/
+## merges/

-Contains your app-specific content: its `www/` files, any `merges/`, and the `config.xml`.
-If you want to keep your app in source control, this directory should be the top of the repository.

-### app/merges/
 Platform-specific web assets (HTML, CSS and JavaScript files) are contained within appropriate subfolders in this directory.
 These are deployed during a `prepare` to the appropriate native directory.
-Files placed under `app/merges/` will override matching files in the `app/www/` folder for the relevant platform.
+Files placed under `merges/` will override matching files in the `www/` folder for the relevant platform.
 A quick example, assuming a project structure of:

-    app/
-    |-- merges/
+    merges/
-    | |-- ios/
+    |-- ios/
-    | | `-- app.js
+    | `-- app.js
-    | `-- android/
+    |-- android/
     | `-- android.js
-    `--www/
+    www/
     `-- app.js

 After building the Android and iOS projects, the Android application will contain both `app.js` and `android.js`.
-However, the iOS application will only contain an `app.js`, and it will be the one from `app/merges/ios/app.js`, overriding the "common" `app.js` located inside `app/www/`.
+However, the iOS application will only contain an `app.js`, and it will be the one from `merges/ios/app.js`, overriding the "common" `app.js` located inside `www/`.

-### app/www/
+## www/

 Contains the project's web artifacts, such as .html, .css and .js files.
 These are your main application assets.
 They will be copied on a `cordova prepare` to each platform's www directory.

-### Your Blanket: app/config.xml
+### Your Blanket: config.xml

 This file is what you should be editing to modify your application's metadata.
 Any time you run any cordova-cli commands, the tool will look at the contents of `config.xml` and use all relevant info from this file to define native application information. cordova-cli supports changing your application's data via the following elements inside the `config.xml` file:

 - The user-facing name can be modified via the contents of the `<name>` element.
 - The package name (AKA bundle identifier or application id) can be modified via the `id` attribute from the top-level `<widget>` element.
+- The version can be modified via the `version` attribute from the top-level `<widget>` element.
 - The whitelist can be modified using the `<access>` elements.
 Make sure the `origin` attribute of your `<access>` element points to a valid URL (you can use `*` as wildcard).
 For more information on the whitelisting syntax, see the [docs.phonegap.com](http://docs.phonegap.com/en/2.2.0/guide_whitelist_index.md.html#Domain%20Whitelist%20Guide).
 You can use either attribute `uri` ([BlackBerry-proprietary](https://developer.blackberry.com/html5/documentation/access_element_834677_11.html)) or `origin` ([standards-compliant](http://www.w3.org/TR/widgets-access/#attributes)) to denote the domain.
 - Platform-specific preferences can be customized via `<preference>` tags.
 See [docs.phonegap.com](http://docs.phonegap.com/en/2.3.0/guide_project-settings_index.md.html#Project%20Settings) for a list of preferences you can use.